mir-group/nequip/docs/dev/extension_packages/training.rst

 Use PyTorch Lightning `callbacks <https://lightning.ai/docs/pytorch/stable/api_references.html#callbacks>`_ for smaller training customizations that don't alter the core training loop.

 As an example, loss coefficients control how different loss terms (energy, forces, stress) are weighted during training - you might want to emphasize forces more heavily in later training epochs.
-Example callbacks for this feature include :class:`~nequip.train.callbacks.LossCoefficientScheduler` and :class:`~nequip.train.callbacks.LinearLossCoefficientScheduler`.
+Example callbacks for this featurej include :class:`~nequip.train.callbacks.LossCoefficientScheduler` and :class:`~nequip.train.callbacks.LinearLossCoefficientScheduler`.

 Training Modules
 ----------------